run-x/opta-docs/content/en/tutorials/deploy_to_aws_button.md

 | `aws_region`     | The aws region where an application will be deployed    |
 | `aws_account_id` | The ID of an AWS account                                |
 | `string`         | A vanilla string with no other special validation rules |

+### Step 2: Generating Button HTML and Testing

+To create your button, simply go to [our button creation UI](http://app.runx.dev/make-aws-button) and enter what you would like to name your template as well as the URL of your opta template.
+The UI will render your button.
+Click on the button and make sure that the resulting form looks like you expect it to.

+### Step 3: Putting the button everywhere!

+Once you're sure that everything's working as you expected, copy and paste the HTML from the button creation page, and put it whereever you'd like!